Education

 The year 2020 had an unusual impact on humanity with the COVID-19 pandemic.
 No one expected that the pandemic would have such an impact on the world.
 It made us had to rethink on how we had to deal with everyday living.
 We had to adapt to a new normal in which the use of digital resources was accelerated like for instance in the educational system, projects and activities in Curaçao.

+The Ministry of Education, Science, Culture and Sports had various active roles in presentations in the Education Response to COVID-19 in the Caribbean.
+The Policy Department shared its experience and preparations for the reopening of schools once the lockdown was lifted in Curaçao.
 Furthermore, the National Commission gave a contribution to having the text for the UNESCO Caribbean Video Animation for the Safe Return to School within the COVID-19 Crisis translated into Dutch and Papiamentu as well as for the posters.
 This material was distributed to schools and placed on social media.

 Black Board Academy

+In response to the COVID-19 pandemic, which caused school closures around the world and amplified existing education inequalities, UNESCO formed a Global Education Coalition (March 2020) with outstanding UN agencies and others.
 This brought together partners from a range of sectors, the Coalition set out to mitigate these disruptions by mobilizing support and coordinating local, national, regional, and global responses to ensure the continuity of learning.
 One of these was the Black Board Academy.
+UNESCO and Blackboard Academy launched an initiative to train educators in online and blended learning skills to support quality education during COVID-19.

 International Days Activities